PPthe2nd/FBSegm/README.md

 # FBSegm

-### N.B.: Code is not properly commented yet.
-I will improve comments/variable names and work on an essential documentation.

-This code has been used in this work: https://www.biorxiv.org/content/early/2017/06/26/109496
+This code has been used in Papale et al., 2017.
+Foreground-background segmentation revealed during natural image viewing, bioRxiv.: https://www.biorxiv.org/content/early/2017/06/26/109496

+**Abstract**

+*One of the major challenges in visual neuroscience is represented by foreground-background segmentation.
+Data from nonhuman primates show that segmentation leads to two distinct, but associated processes: the enhancement of neural activity during figure processing (i.e., foreground enhancement) and the suppression of background-related activity (i.e., background suppression).
+To study foreground-background segmentation in ecological conditions, we introduce a novel method based on parametric modulation of low-level image properties followed by application of simple computational image-processing models.
+By correlating the outcome of this procedure with human fMRI activity, measured during passive viewing of 334 natural images, we produced easily interpretable “correlation images” from visual populations.
+Results show evidence of foreground enhancement in all tested regions, from V1 to LOC, while background suppression occurs in V4 and LOC only.
+“Correlation images” derived from V4 and LOC revealed a preserved spatial resolution of foreground textures, indicating a richer representation of the salient part of natural images, rather than a simplistic model of object shape.
+Our results indicate that scene segmentation occurs during natural viewing, even when individuals are not required to perform any particular task.*

-Honestly, the code was intended to be understood just by me and by a couple of other people (i.e., myself and I) and to work on my workstation, with my path, my OS (Ubuntu 17.04) and with my MATLAB version (r2017a).
+**N.B.** Honestly, the code was intended to be understood just by me and by a couple of other people (i.e., myself and I) and to work on my workstation, with my path, my OS (Ubuntu 17.04) and with my MATLAB version (r2017a).
 However, I was asked to share it, and since it has been used to work on public data, this seemed a reasonable request.
 Note that the paper underwent several rounds of revision and all the pipeline has changed several times, I've just uploaded the last one.
 Thus, I'm working a bit to let this stuff being comprehensible by other human beings.
 Still, there is no guarantee that the code will work on a different OS or Matlab version.
 For any problem, issue or bug, just write me (paolo.papale [at] imtlucca.it).

 **There are some preliminary steps that you should do before getting this working.**